ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 The term "Only Internal Service" emphasizes that the service is exclusively accessible to internal actors and should be blocked for third-party ONE Record servers.

 More information about the authorization mechanism can be found in the [access control page.](access-control.md)

+[^1]: The audit trail can inherit the authorization from the Logistics Object.

+[^2]: The implementor can decide to give access to all authenticated users.